shipshapecode/website-nuxt/content/blog/posts/2022-02-01-the-benefits-of-using-nextjs.md

 ### File-Based Routing

-Another helpful addition Next.js offers is that of file-based page routing.
-The file tree of a Next.js repository is organized such that pages can easily be created under the built-in `pages` directory.
+Another helpful addition Next.js offers is that of file-based page [routing](https://nextjs.org/docs/routing/introduction).
+The file tree of a Next.js repository is organized so that pages can easily be created under the built-in `pages` directory.
 Any file with a `.js`, `.jsx`, `.ts`, or `.tsx` extension located in the pages directory is automatically made availabe as a route.

 - Any file named `index` is recognized by Next.js to indicate the root of the pages directory, or a sub-directory if located in a sub-folder nested within the pages directory.
 - Next.js allows for both static and dynamic routes.
-Static routes are explicitly defined by developers, while dynamic routes are defined using brackets and act as placeholders for a dynamic URL segment.
+Static routes are explicitly defined by developers, while a dynamic route is defined using brackets, the content of which acts as a placeholder for a dynamic URL segment.

 <img width="970" alt="Screen Shot 2022-02-02 at 10 47 56 PM" src="https://user-images.githubusercontent.com/73088654/152288317-7641a935-fda4-470f-a088-31f4c4513c50.png">